 The final graduating class of Colpoy's Bay Public School was 1967, after which elementary school students attended classes in Wiarton.
 That same year, the schoolhouse was purchased by the Association for the Mentally Retarded, an organization that had been operating in Wiarton since January of 1964.
 Renamed "Gateway School", it served this purpose until 1984, when its students were transferred to the school in nearby Hepworth.
 This would be the last class of students ever taught at Colpoy's Bay school.
 This small structure had furnished the education of the village's children for a total of 106 years.
 When it was built, horses and buggies rumbled by on the muddy road.
 Most of the landmarks of Colpoy's Bay, such as the Whicher Store, Whicher's Mill, the Kalbfleisch House, Hughenden, the Women's Institute Community Hall, even the government wharf had not yet been constructed.
 When it closed, cars whizzed by it on paved roads, Whicher's Store had been closed 14 years, Whicher's Mill had burned down thirty years prior and the world was on the verge of the personal computer technological revolution.

 Thankfully, the Colpoy's Bay schoolhouse was not torn down as were those in many small towns throughout Canada.
 The building exists to this day as a private residence.
 Although the building now features siding of stained wood, modern windows and skylights, an adjoining patio deck, and is doubtlessly separated into more than one room, the building's past as the village school can still be seen in the overall shape of the structure.
-Figure 12B shows three images of the school throughout the years.
+Figure 12B shows four images of the school throughout the years.

 Figure 12B: The Colpoy's Bay Schoolhouse (c.
-1939, 1980, 2006)
+1939, 1980, 2006, 2023)